-Considering these challenges in mind, we propose an efficient transmission scheduling and computation offloading scheme for minimizing the overall delay and energy consumption rate of industrial fog networks.
-Specifically, the notable contributions of this paper are listed as follows:
+Considering these challenges in mind, we propose an efficient TSCO scheme for minimizing the overall delay and energy consumption rate of industrial fog networks.
+Specifically, the notable contributions of this article are listed as follows.

-- This paper aims at designing a "green" IIoT system called TSCO for handling various emergency tasks in the fog environment.
-At first, we define a transmission scheduling policy for all IIoT generated tasks based on their input data size and transmission rate of industrial devices.
-This strategy also considers the current network dynamics to reduce the transmission overhead through the network. - To maximize the utilization of fog/cloud resources, we also introduce a device adaptation strategy called Device Matching Order (DMO).
-Our proposed graph-based decision-making system is also handy in making nearoptimal offloading decisions among the computing devices.
-A theoretical analysis is also performed to determine the energy-delay trade-off of the proposed model. - Extensive simulation and performance analysis demonstrate that our proposed TSCO strategy is suitable to overcome average waiting time, processing time, and energy consumption rate over the existing baseline algorithms.
+- This article aims at designing a "green" IIoT system called TSCO for handling various emergency tasks in the fog environment.
+First, we define a transmission scheduling policy for all IIoT-generated tasks based on their input data size and transmission rate of industrial devices.
+This strategy also considers the current network dynamics to reduce the transmission overhead through the network. - 2) To maximize the utilization of fog/cloud resources, we also introduce a device adaptation strategy called the device-matching order (DMO).
+Our proposed graphbased decision-making system is also handy in making near-optimal offloading decisions among the computing devices.
+A theoretical analysis is also performed to determine the energy-delay tradeoff of the proposed model. - 3) Extensive simulation and performance analysis demonstrate that our proposed TSCO strategy is suitable to overcome the average waiting time, processing time, and energy consumption rate over the existing baseline algorithms.

-The rest of the paper is structured as follows.
+The remainder of this article is structured as follows.
 Section II discusses the mathematical modeling of fog networks.
 The energy-aware computation offloading strategy is exhibited in Section III.
 The numerical analysis of our proposed TSCO approach is explained in Section IV.
 Finally, conclusions and future research objectives are considered in Section V.